In Minneapolis, rage over George Floyd extends beyond cops

 MINNEAPOLIS (AP) - To truly understand the rage people in this city felt as they watched a video of George Floyd begging, gasping and slowly succumbing beneath the weight of a police officer’s knee, it’s necessary to step back in time.

-Seven years before Floyd’s cheek was smashed against the pavement, Terrence “Mookie” Franklin cowered behind a water heater in a dark basement after fleeing police who were trying to confront him about a burglary.
+Seven years before Floyd’s cheek was smashed against the pavement, Terrance “Mookie” Franklin cowered behind a water heater in a dark basement after fleeing police who were trying to confront him about a burglary.
 With flashlights mounted on their guns and a police dog leading the way, they thumped down the stairs and soon found him hiding.

 Fourteen minutes later, the 22-year-old African American was lying in a puddle of his own blood.
 Seven bullet holes pockmarked his head and neck, and three more pierced his upper torso.